 Depending on the product and the areas treated, you should be able to notice results immediately after receiving filler injections.
 Some patients experience mild bruising and swelling, but these are temporary and should subside over the days following treatment.
 You will be able to go back to your normal activities right after treatment, but your cosmetic surgeon may ask you to take the day off from exercise or other strenuous activity.

-How long the effects of dermal filler treatments will last varies widely, depending on the product used, the area of treatment, and the patient.
+How long the effects of dermal fillers will last depends on the product, the area of treatment, and the patient.
 Generally speaking, the denser the product is and the more deeply it is injected, the longer it will last, although this is not a hard and fast rule.
-To maintain your results, your cosmetic surgeon can repeat treatment, adjusting the amount and techniques as necessary to ensure optimal results.
+To maintain your results, your cosmetic surgeon will simply repeat treatment, adjusting the amount and techniques as necessary to ensure optimal results.

 Hyaluronic acid fillers tend to be the most temporary option, and therefore are often recommended for first-time filler patients.
-These will typically last from 6 to 12 months, depending on treatment.
-For example, injections to the lips will wear out a little faster than those to the nasolabial folds.
+These will typically last from 6 to 18 months.
+Injections to the lips will wear out a little faster than those to the nasolabial folds.
 Certain HA fillers, such as VOLUMA, are formulated to last longer, but are usually limited to certain areas, such as the cheeks.

-Synthetic fillers tend to be longer lasting, as they are not absorbed by the body.
-They can be a great option for the right patient, but you’ll want to be ready to commit to results that will be there for several years—and take care to choose an experienced, qualified provider whose aesthetic style you like.
+Synthetic fillers tend to last longer, as they are not absorbed by the body.
+They can be a great option for the right patient, but you’ll want to be ready to commit to results that will be there for several years—and choose an experienced, qualified provider whose aesthetic style you like.

 With the help of an experienced, qualified provider, injectable fillers can provide natural-looking enhancements to help you feel more confident in your appearance.
 If you’re ready to learn more about your options, the next step is to meet with a board certified cosmetic surgeon for a consultation.
 You can use our ABCS Find-a-Surgeon tool to locate a cosmetic surgeon near you.